dev-tips/dev-tips/src/content/17-consynchronous-assurency-how-to-achieve-quasi-concurrency-with-array-prototype-foreach/post.md

 Side note: At least in Node.js, all callbacks are assumed to have a signature where the `error` argument comes first.
 And really, your code should comply with that unwritten law.

 However, there is a common »problem«: Asynchronous code does not imply concurrency, where a multitude of »code frames« (i.e. threads) is executed in quasi-parallel.
 JavaScript doesn’t know threads.
 What it can do, is letting you create different code frames, which are executed independently, i.e. with said `setTimeout()`, which you can use to decouple a block of code from your current execution frame.
-But at any time only one of these frames is active.[^Threads in JavaScript]
+But at any time only one of these frames is active.[^Threads]

 A typical example where concurrency might be useful is [`array.forEach()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach).
 Suppose you want to do quite complex, time consuming computations by iterating over each item in an array.
 First attempt: